IviFoundation/ReadmeDevTemp/IviFoundation.Driver.README.md

 ## Additional Information

-If you are using these components to dynamically configure a driver, see [IVI .NET Drivers with CSSC](https://github.com/IviFoundation/IviDrivers/blob/main/Documentation/IviDotNetDriversWithCSSharedComponents.md) or [IVI Foundation](https://ivifoundation.org) for additional information.
+If you are using these components to dynamically configure a driver, see [IVI .NET Drivers with CSSC](https://github.com/IviFoundation/IviDrivers/blob/main/Documentation/IviDotNetDriversWithCSSharedComponents.md) for additional information.

 To report defects please [contact the IVI Foundation](https://ivifoundation.org/contact.html).